Akiel Raffie

-Akiel Raffie (born 15 February 2003) is an Australian professional footballer who plays for Fleetwood Town, as a midfielder.
+Akiel Raffie (born 15 February 2003) is an Australian professional footballer who plays as a midfielder for Northern Premier League Division One West club Nantwich Town.

-Career

 Early life

 Raffie was born in Sydney and raised in Camden, New South Wales to a South African father, Faghrie Deen, and Australian mother, Nicole Hogg.
 He attended Currans Hill Public School and trained with local side South West Wanderers.
 He first caught the eye of football scouts when he impressed in a World Football Group tour for under-9's in 2012, scoring two hat-tricks against Manchester United and Leeds United.
 Members of Preston North End travelled over to Sydney to watch him and Raffie was invited back to Preston to train with the club.

-The family moved over permanently to the UK in 2013 and he had spells with the Academies of Bolton Wanderers and Blackburn Rovers before joining Fleetwood Town in 2014 after a Lancashire youth tournament after a number of trials elsewhere.
+The family moved over permanently to the UK in 2013 and he had spells with the Academies of Bolton Wanderers and Blackburn Rovers before joining Fleetwood Town in 2014 after a Lancashire youth tournament and a number of trials elsewhere.
 In 2018, he extended his youth scholarship with Fleetwood having also trained with the first team on a number of occasions and was also on the radar of Australia U17 coach, Trevor Morgan.

-Professional
+Club career

+Fleetwood Town

-On 29 April 2021, he signed his first professional contract with the club, signing a deal until the end of the 2022–23 season, with the option of a further year in the clubs favour.
+On 29 April 2021, he signed his first professional contract with Fleetwood Town, signing a deal until the end of the 2022–23 season, with the option of a further year in the clubs favour.
 He had impressed and been an integral part of the title-winning under-18 side in the previous season and even made his first team debut in October 2020 when he came off the bench for Gerard Garner in the 3–0 win over Aston Villa U21 in the EFL Trophy.